-Our largest outsourced activity is carried out by Bristol Wessex Billing Services Limited (Pelican Business Services).
-They are used for retail household billing, collection, debt recovery and customer services.
+We continue to work with Bristol Wessex Billing Services Limited (Pelican Business Services) for retail household billing, collection, debt recovery and customer services.
 Over 30% of total retail costs are invoiced to WWSL by Pelican.

 The non-household retail services are carried out by a separate group company Water2Business Ltd.